The Prostate Gap – Virtual Exhibition

 The power of photography has been employed to create a direct exploration and challenge to the public’s understanding of prostate cancer within the marginalised communities.
-This exhibition, The Prostate Gap, intends to provide an impetus for change.
+This exhibition, The Prostate Gap, postponed last year at Central Library due to the Covid pandemic, has been transformed in to a virtual exhibition.
+It intends to provide an impetus for change.
 A change in public attitude towards the under represented sections of the population.
 Deliver narratives of experiences that can offer inspiration to others in their communities.

 The exhibition spotlights a diverse selection of prostate patients.
 They have provided truthful and accurate histories about the barriers and cultural obstacles that they have had to deal with on their prostate journeys.
 ‘The Prostate Gap’, has been inspired by the public reaction to Ian Smith’s earlier photographic work, Prostate Cancer Every Picture Tells a Story, (2018).
 The Prostate Gap has been created to raise awareness of prostate cancer in the minority groups, the marginalised population and the underrepresented.